• Skip to secondary menu

 Cheap and Easy DIY Barn door Hardware

 Once you have it cut and the sides bent that is pretty much the hardest part!
-Flip it over and mark where you are going to want your four bolts to attach this to the bookshelf!
+Flip it over and mark where you are going to want your four bolts to attach to the bookshelf!
 Using the punch, place it over the spots you marked, hit it with a hammer to make a small indention for your drill bit to start so that it won’t slide all over the place, and then drill your holes!

 Cheap and Easy DIY Barn door Hardware